Vibinreji/VibWifi/README.md

 Anyone can simple scan and connect the wifi using vibwifi library

-You can scan wifi using below
+You can scan wifi using below code

 ```html
 vibwifi vib= new vibwifi();